Iowa Eviction Notice

 Step 7: Await the Judgment From the Court

-If the landlord wins, a writ of possession will be issued, allowing the sheriff to enforce the eviction.
+If landlords win, courts will issue a writ of possession.
+Consequently, this allows the sheriff to enforce the eviction.

 Statutes